Community Water Fluoridation Model

 Fluoride Legislative User Information Database (FLUID)

-The Fluoride Legislative User Information Database (FLUID) is a comprehensive database containing historical information on legal cases decided by U.S. courts and current information on federal and state policies regarding community water fluoridation.
+Describes a comprehensive database (FLUID) containing historical information on legal cases decided by U.S. courts and current information regarding federal and state policies on community water fluoridation.
 Local policies that affect significant U.S. population bases are added over time.